Neuroendocrine Cancer Research at UPMC

 Yttrium 90 (Y90) – This is an evolving therapy for inoperable neuroendocrine tumors.
 Although the use of Y90 for neuroendocrine cancer is limited, this therapy represents an exciting area for upcoming investigation.

-To find out more about neuroendocrine cancer research at UPMC, including whether you may qualify to participate in a clinical trial for neuroendocrine cancer treatment, please call our office at 412-692-2001, or visit Pitt's Office of Clinical Research.
+To find out more about neuroendocrine cancer research at UPMC, including whether you may qualify to participate in a clinical trial for neuroendocrine cancer treatment, please call our office at 412-692-2001.